tirinox/xchainpy/docs/install.rst

 Installation
 ============

 The XChainPy2 library is available on `PyPi <https://pypi.org/user/tirinox/>`_.
-You can install it using pip.
+You can install it using **pip**.
 Depending on your goals, you can install different sets of packages.
 Some packages entail other packages as dependencies.

 Scenario 1
 ----------

-Utilizing separate clients of blockchains.
-Pick the needed blockchain clients from the list below.
+In case you need some blockchain clients without performing cross-chain DeFi activities, then just pick and install the needed blockchain clients from the list below.

+Each of the following packages is self-sufficient for simple fund transfers.

 .. code-block:: bash